 Next, it’s important that your messaging is consistent from the ad through to your landing page.
 You can’t expect visitors to convert on a landing page that has no connection to your retargeting ad.
 For example, that F-150 ad we mentioned should take the shopper to a page showcasing F-150s, not your homepage.
 It’s also important to keep your landing pages simple.
 According to Nielsen, users read at most 28% of the words on the average web page.
 Focus on quality over quantity, and avoid cramming too much information onto the page or trying to sell shoppers on something new.

 Finally, make sure that your retargeting campaigns are mobile-friendly, from your ads through to your landing pages.
 If they aren’t, then you’re missing out on the 69% who use a mobile device for auto research, according to Kantar TNS research.

 Digital advertising is very effective at driving interest and purchase intent, especially in the auto industry.
 And retargeting is particularly valuable because it helps you stay top of mind among potential customers and re-engage low-funnel shoppers.
 Incorporate this tactic into your digital marketing strategy, and watch your sales roll in.

-For more information about retargeting, check out our webinar, which is broken up into webinar is broken up into short sections about why you should retarget, campaign best practices, and CarGurus retargeting solutions.
+For more information about retargeting, check out our webinar, which is broken up into short sections about why you should retarget, campaign best practices, and CarGurus retargeting solutions.